akadouri/arielsartistry/source/_posts/30daymapchallenge-2020.md

 ---
 title:  "#30DayMapChallenge 2020"
 date:   2020-11-01 00:00:00
-thumbnail: day21.png
+thumbnail: day22.png
-thumbnail_alt: Gowanus Canal Bridges
+thumbnail_alt: The bounds of a week in my COVID bubble.
 ---

 # Intro